 Succeeding Rate: P13.50 (for every kilometer) + P2 (for every minute of travel time)

-Here are the regular metered taxi lane locations in NAIA:
+Here are the regular metered taxi lane locations at NAIA:

 NAIA Terminal 3 to Araneta City Cubao Time Table

-Note: Schedules may change from time to time.
+Note: The schedules and available routes may change from time to time.
 Please check the official UBE Express Facebook Page for updates.

 Both traditional and modern jeepneys are not allowed inside the airport grounds.
 You have to walk all the way down to the national road if you want to ride a jeep.